 - Applications from those following the ABNS track will be reviewed by a member of the Joint Credentials Committee of the ABNS and the ABPNS.
 Applications from those with RCPSC certification, Subsequent Joint Pathway, or Alternative Pathway tracks will be reviewed by the ABPNS Credentials Committee.

-- Applicant will be notified by the Secretary-Treasurer of the ABPNS of his or her eligibility to sit for the pediatric written focused practice examination.
+- Applicant will be notified by the Secretary of the ABPNS of his or her eligibility to sit for the pediatric written focused practice examination.

 - The ABPNS Exam Committee Chairman will notify all examinees of results.

-- The ABPNS Secretary-Treasurer will notify all examinees of the next step.
+- The ABPNS Secretary will notify all examinees of the next step.

 List of Examinations

-- ABPNS Oral Exam: Exam given by the ABPNS to those seeking pediatric RFP but who have not taken the pediatric-focused ABNS oral exam (they may have taken the general ABNS oral exam, or they might be Canadians)
+- ABPNS Oral Exam: Exam given by the ABPNS to those seeking a subspecialty credential in pediatric neurological surgery but who have not taken the pediatric-focused ABNS oral exam (they may have taken the general ABNS oral exam, or they might be certified by the RCPS(C).)

 |